best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Tommee Tippee: Breast-Like Comfort

-The teats are soft and flexible, mimicking a breast.
+Tommee Tippee’s teats are soft and flexible.

-Babies who switch between breast and bottle often adapt more easily.
+They’re basically mimicking a breast, so babies who switch between breast and bottle often adapt more easily.

 Philips Avent: Structured Flow

-Winner: Philips Avent for fully bottle-fed babies, Tommee Tippee for combination-fed babies
+Winner: Philips Avent for fully bottle-fed babies, Tommee Tippee for combination fed babies

 Remember, no bottle is perfect for every baby.